 - Structural Alterations of Antigens at the Material Interface: An Early Decision Toolbox Facilitating Safe-by-Design Nanovaccine Development

 Information on COVID-19 vaccines provided by the OpenScience platform:

 To vaccinate or not to vaccinate?
 This question raises a great deal of discussion.
 To find out what a group of international scientists and experts of the immune system have to say about it, take a look at our short and informative animated video.

-The research group is member of the “ Allergy-Cancer-BioNano Research Centre” (ACBN) of the University of Salzburg.
+The research group is a member of the FWF-funded international PhD Program “Immunity in Cancer and Allergy” (ICA), member of the doctoral school PLUS “Biomolecules” and a member of the “ Allergy-Cancer-BioNano Research Centre” (ACBN) from the Paris Lodron University of Salzburg.